Anithasadhanala/nxt_watch_desktop/README.md

 ## Next Watch Application

-A MERN stack application that is built for watching the videos without any break with the HD quality and without any interventions.
+A MERN stack application that is a built for watching the videos without any break with the HD quality and without any interventions.
 This web app is built specially for landScape view devices only!!!

 ## Open Work V1.0.0